faradeen-ja/MuleSoftJavaAPIDemo/README.md

 **Deploying the Java Component**
 For the Java component, we'll package it as a JAR file and include it in our application's classpath. *DIY

+Last but not least, if eveything went well our application should be getting products as specified from the e-com platform.

+**Conclusion**

+In conclusion, this demonstration illustrates how MuleSoft API integration can seamlessly empower your development workflow, whether you're working with Java, HTML, CSS, or JavaScript other supported languages or frameworks.
+It provides a comprehensive overview of how MuleSoft can enhance the development workflow in a real-world use case.